nlmccann1991/intergalactic_impressions/README.md

 <img src="Intergalactic Impressions/Files/tf/Files/images/louvre_generated.png" style="width:750px;height:200px;">

 The project will use Tensorflow to generate images in the style of Paul Gauguin, a famous French painter known for his impressionist takes on French Polynesia.
-The final results, once fully run on Jupyter, will look like this:
+The final results, using gauguin.jpg and running it on Jupyter, look like this:

 <img src="Intergalactic Impressions/Files/tf/Files/images/Final Results.png" style="width:750px;height:200px;">